zyrakq/arch-devcontainer-templates/README.md

 1. 📂 Open VS Code in your project folder
 2. ⌨️ Press `Ctrl+Shift+P` and select "Dev Containers: Add Dev Container Configuration Files..."
 3. 📋 Choose "Show All Definitions..."
-4. 🔍 In the search field, enter: `ghcr.io/zyrakq/arch-devcontainer-templates/arch-base`
+4. 🔍 In the search field, enter: `ghcr.io/zyrakq/arch-devcontainer-templates/arch-base` or `ghcr.io/zyrakq/arch-devcontainer-templates/arch-linuxserver`
 5. ✅ Select the desired template from the list

 ## 📦 Available Templates